Bible Verses for Farmers: Strength for Seasons of Work and Waiting

 The field teaches us to trust God in both sun and storm

-These verses are gathered with the everyday realities of agriculture in mind—early starts, thin margins, and the hope tucked into every seed.
+These verses speak to the realities of agriculture—early starts, thin margins, and the hope tucked into every seed.
 As you read, picture your own acreage or the animals under your care.
 Let the Word steady your hands and gladden your heart as you work.

 Weathered hands cradle ripening wheat heads at sunset.